suculent/apprepo/README.md

 -------

-<h5 align="center"><code>deliver</code> is part of <a href="https://fastlane.tools">fastlane</a>: The easiest way to automate building and releasing your iOS and Android apps.</h5>
+<h5 align="center"><code>apprepo</code> is 3rd party extension of <a href="https://fastlane.tools">fastlane</a>: The easiest way to automate building and releasing your iOS and Android apps.</h5>

 # Features
-- Upload to AppRepo completely automatically
+- Submit to AppRepo completely automatically
 - Upload a new ipa file to AppRepo without Xcode from any Mac
-- Maintain your app metadata locally and push changes back to AppRepo
+- Maintain your app metadata locally and push changes to AppRepo
 - Easily implement a real Continuous Deployment process using [fastlane](https://fastlane.tools)
 - Store the configuration in git to easily deploy from **any** Mac, including your Continuous Integration server